 Rising to just over one thousand meters directly from sea level, Table Mountain ranks in status alongside famous African giants such as Kilimanjaro and the Atlas Mountains.
-For the more energetic, our experienced nature guides will interpret the wonders of the Cape Floral Kingdom on a hike.
+For the more energetic, our experienced nature guides will interpret the wonders of the Cape Floral Kingdom on a private guided hike.

+Your AWOL Tour guide can meet at accommodation in Cape Town and as transfers to the start of the hiking trail are included.
+Various options are available as we can hike at your pace and time constraints.
 A few of the favourite routes are listed below.
 An optimum route is chosen from this selection, based on the guests’ fitness and according to the Cape’s unpredictable weather at the time.

 Western Table to Maclears Beacon return: 2 hour -Easy walk on Table Mountain Plateau.
 Guests are met at their accommodation and then transferred to the Cable-way station.
 The AWOL guide will organise tickets and then proceed with you up Table Mountain in the aerial cable-way.
 This can take up to 60 people at a time and does a full rotation enabling guests to enjoy 360 degree views of Cape Town, Lions Head and the Mountain itself.
 Once on top we get away from the groups and meander along to Maclears Beacon, the highest point on Table Mountain.
 This pleasant walk across the flat-topped Table plateau overlooking the city passes through some marshy frog breeding areas with interesting vegetation.